SDC International Design Competition 2014

 - Scotland: Wednesday 19th March at Heriot-Watt University, Galashiels

-Each participating county will hold its own heat and select a finalist who will represent their country at the Grand Final.
-Please contact your
+By September 2014- each participating country will have held its own heat and selected a finalist who will represent their country at the Grand Final.

 Heats will be held around the globe.
 A finalist from each participating country will be chosen and all the finalists will be invited to the grand final where the global winner will be announced.
 The finalists will receive payment towards accommodation and travel expenses.